Tamie13/Alert-Attacking-Project/README.md

 ### Description of Targets

 -  The target of this attack was Target 1 (192.168.1.110)
--  Target 1 is an Apache web server and has SSH enabled, so ports 80 and 22 are potential points of entry, which was verified by the nmap scan below
+-  Target 1 is an Apache web server and is SSH enabled, so ports 80 and 22 are potential points of entry, which was verified by the nmap scan below

 #### Monitoring the Targets
 **Target 1**